 You can add and remove the tiles for apps and control panels in the Start screen.
-Right-click on a blank area of the Start screen, and you will see the All Apps icon.
-Click the All Apps icon to display all the installed applications etc. Right-click any icon to bring up the menu at the bottom of the screen and you can then click the appropriate icon to pin the App to (or unpin from) the Start screen, or to the taskbar in the Desktop application.
+Right-click on a blank area of the Start screen, and you will see the Customize icon.
+Click the Customize icon to display all the installed applications etc. Right-click any icon to bring up the menu at the bottom of the screen and you can then click the appropriate icon to pin the App to (or unpin from) the Start screen, or to the taskbar in the Desktop application (you can also open the app in a new window, run as administrator or open the file location).

-Figure 1 - 11 - All Apps
+Figure 1 - 12 - Customize Apps